 Example of redirection of Special folders to Work Folders

-The base of redirection is to create a new GPO where you tweak a folder’s properties so that it points to Work Folders location.
-In this example, as presented on the Microsoft blog, we are creating a new GPO to redirect special folder Documents to Work Folders.
+The base of redirection is to create a new GPO where you tweak a folder’s properties to point to the Work Folders location.
+In this example, as presented on the Microsoft blog, we are creating a new GPO redirecting special folder Documents to Work Folders.
 Here is how to go about it:

 - Create a GPO